romeerez/orchid-orm/packages/docs/src/guide/migration-writing.md

 ## addPrimaryKey, dropPrimaryKey

-Add primary key to table on migrate, remove it on rollback.
+Add a primary key to a table on migrate, and remove it on rollback.

-`dropPrimaryKey` takes the same arguments, removes the primary key on migrate, adds it on rollback.
+`dropPrimaryKey` takes the same arguments, removes the primary key on migrate, and adds it on rollback.

-First argument is table name, other arguments are the same as in [composite primary key](#composite-primary-key).
+The first argument is the table name, other arguments are the same as in [composite primary key](#composite-primary-key).

 ```ts
 import { change } from 'rake-db'